texone/monocle/README.md

 theAnimationManager->randomMove.moveTime = 5;
 theAnimationManager->randomMove.breakTime = 5;
 ```
-It is also possible to variate the move and brake time using random factors.
+It is also possible to vary the move and brake time using random factors.
 The random factor can range from 0 to 1 0 means no random 1 means that the actual value is between 0 and double the time.
 For the move time you need to ensure that there is enough time for the motor to move so a random factor of 1 should not be used as the motor can not move in zero time.
 Here is a setting icluding random factors.
 ```
 theAnimationManager->randomMove.minCycles = 3;
 theAnimationManager->randomMove.maxCycles = 6;